Sable/HorsePower/README.md

 Note, it is recommended to use gcc 8.1.0 or higher and additional library `uuid-dev` may be required during the installation.

+### Setup Data

+Default data path for TPC-H

+    ${HORSE_BASE}/data/tpch

+With a specific scale factor, for example, 1, its path is

+    ${HORSE_BASE}/data/tpch/db1

+It contains a `tbl` file for each table

+    ${HORSE_BASE}/data/tpch/db1/*.tbl

+In order to generate different scale factor datasets, you should run

+    cd data/tpch
+    ./run.sh deploy       ## Read instructions and update Makefile ./run.sh gendb 1      ## Generate database and save to data/tpch/db1

 ### Build and Run